 A security deposit is meant to cushion a landlord against liabilities arising from a tenant’s use (or disuse) of their rented premises.
 Some of the liabilities include nonpayment of rent, property damage, and property abandonment.

 Texas, just like other states, has a statewide security deposit law.
-This law contains rules that every Texas landlord must adhere to concerning a tenant’s security deposit.
+This law is part of the Texas landlord-tenant laws and contains rules that every Texas landlord must adhere to concerning a tenant’s security deposit.
 As a landlord, failure to follow these rules can result in some penalties.
 For instance, you may lose your right to make any deductions from your tenant’s security deposit.

 The following is a basic overview of the security deposit laws in the state of Texas.